🇺🇸 DC, United States · #17 of 546 cities · 2026

 Groceries are expensive, while dining out is expensive.
 Groceries offers the best value, while Rent is the priciest.

-Local purchasing power is limited — residents can afford fewer goods and services than in most cities.
+Local purchasing power is strong — residents can afford more goods and services than in most cities.

 Similar Cities